 2) Object-Conditioned Generation on CORE-4D: We evaluate COLLAGE on the task of object-conditioned human motion generation on the CORE-4D dataset.
-Given an object geometry sequence, the goal is to generate two-person collaboration motions using the SMPL-X model [134].
-Table II presents the quantitative results, comparing COLLAGE with MDM [125] and OMOMO [18].
+Given an object geometry sequence, the goal is to generate two-person collaboration motions using the SMPL-X model [124].
+Table II presents the quantitative results, comparing COLLAGE with MDM [117] and OMOMO [17].
 COLLAGE achieves the lowest joint and vertex position errors, highest contact accuracy, and best motion quality (FID) on both test sets (S1 and S2).
 The hierarchical modeling and LLM guidance enable COLLAGE to generate more precise and realistic human-object interactions compared to the baselines.

-3) Ablation Studies: We conduct ablation studies on the CORE-4D dataset to validate the effectiveness of the proposed components in COLLAGE.
+3) Ablation Studies: We conduct ablations on the CORE-4D dataset to validate the effectiveness of the proposed components in COLLAGE.
 Table I (bottom) presents the results.
-Removing the hierarchical structure in the VQ-VAE (w/o Hierarchy) significantly drops performance across all metrics, highlighting the importance of modeling motion dynamics at multiple scales.
+Removing the hierarchical structure in the VQ-VAE (w/o Hierarchy) significantly drops performance across metrics, highlighting the importance of modeling motion dynamics at multiple scales.
 Removing LLM guidance (w/o LLM) also decreases performance, demonstrating the effectiveness of incorporating hierarchical planning cues.
-Replacing time-dependent modulation with a fixed weighting scheme (w/o Time Modulation) degrades performance, indicating the benefit of adaptively adjusting the influence of planning cues over diffusion steps.
-These studies confirm that the hierarchical VQ-VAE, LLM guidance, and time-dependent
+Replacing time-dependent modulation with fixed weighting (w/o Time Modulation) degrades performance, indicating the benefit of adaptively adjusting the influence of planning cues over diffusion steps.
+These studies confirm that hierarchical VQ-VAE, LLM guidance, and time-dependent modulation are essential components of COLLAGE, contributing to its superior performance in generating collaborative human-object-human interactions.